orthecreedence/cl-mongo-id/README.markdown

 cl-mongo-id
 ===========

-This is a simple library for creating/handling Mongo IDs.
+This is a simple library for creating/handling Mongo IDs (ObjectIDs).

 Usage
 -----